-Famous for glistening Red Sea waters, breathtaking views of Mount Sinai and incredible sand dunes, Sharm el Sheikh holidays offer …
+Famous for glistening Red Sea waters, breathtaking views of Mount Sinai and incredible sand dunes, Sharm el Sheikh holidays offer a vibrant holiday at …

 If Egypt holidays are top of your list of priorities this year, make Taba your destination of choice!
-Situated at the top of Gulf …
+Situated at the top of Gulf of Aqaba, the sapphi …

 - Popular Destinations: